What Is Coolify? Self-Hosted PaaS Explained (2026)

 | Ideal User | Hobbyists, developers comfortable with sysadmin tasks, cost-sensitive users | Teams, businesses, or individuals who want to offload panel maintenance |

 - Git Push to Deploy: This is the cornerstone of the PaaS experience.
-Coolify integrates directly with GitHub and GitLab.
-You can configure it to automatically build and deploy your application every time you push a new commit or merge a pull request to a specific branch.
+It integrates directly with GitHub and GitLab.
+You can set it up to automatically build and deploy your application every time you push a new commit or merge a pull request to a specific branch.

 - Supported Services: Beyond applications, Coolify offers one-click installations for a wide range of popular databases and services.
-This includes PostgreSQL, MongoDB, MySQL, Redis, and more, complete with automated backup configurations.
+This includes PostgreSQL, MongoDB, MySQL, Redis, and more, with automated backup scheduling built in.

 - Broad Framework Support: It is not limited to a single language or framework.
-Coolify has built-in support for deploying applications built with Node.js, PHP, Python, Rust, and others.
+We use it to run n8n workflow automation alongside our web applications.
+It has built-in support for deploying applications built with Node.js, PHP, Python, Rust, and others.
 It can also deploy any application that can be containerized via a Dockerfile or Docker Compose file.

-- Built-in Automations: Coolify handles many of the tedious DevOps tasks automatically.
-This includes provisioning and renewing SSL certificates, setting up reverse proxies to route domains to your apps, and performing health checks to monitor application uptime.
+- Built-in Automations: The platform handles many of the tedious DevOps tasks automatically.
+This includes SSL certificates, reverse proxy setup, domain routing, and health checks — all automated.
 As a member of the RedwoodJS community noted, “Coolify is like your own Netlify or Vercel.
 It handles a lot of (not all) DevOps for you.”
 As shown in the ‘Coolify vs. Vercel/Heroku Comparison’ below, the platform offers distinct advantages.

 Prerequisites: Where Can You Install Coolify?